Digital-Forensics-Discord-Server/LawEnforcementResources/README.md

 Resources provided by the community that can serve to be useful for Law Enforcement worldwide

+## Free Training

+* [NW3C - Online Training](https://www.nw3c.org/online-training) - Free online training provided by NW3C.
+Great for padding the CV with training!
+* [Texas A&M TEEX - Cybersecurity](https://teex.org/program/cybersecurity/) - Any class with the FEMA logo (A) is free!
+Stock up on the certificates of completion!

 ## Ransomware Decryption Resources

 * [NO MORE RANSOM](https://www.nomoreransom.org/en/index.html) - Ransomware decryption tools/platform.